Faraway Andorra from The Royal Road to Romance by Richard Halliburton (1925)

 From The Royal Road to Romance by Richard Halliburton*

-Follow Classic Travel Tales on Facebook.
+Follow Classic Travel Tales on Bluesky and Facebook.

 Subscribe to Classic Travel Tales.